dashanowosad/JavaLessons/Lesson3/ReadMe.md

 5) Create HashSet, TreeSet, ArrayList, LinkedList and measure time of add and remove elements of user *

 * I create managers collections
-** Now I don`t understand how to remove objects in any collections.